-You can use the "sandbox" approach even if you don’t have separate deployment environments for your application.
+You can use the "sandbox" approach even if you do not have separate deployment environments for your application.
 One common use case is to toggle between the local and production files for debugging.
-For example, you could load the local file when a certain “test” cookie is enabled, when a certain URL parameter is attached (like ?debug=true), or based on some other check that matches your internal workflow.
+For example, you could load the local file when a certain “test” cookie is enabled, when a certain URL parameter is attached (like ?debug=true) or based on some other check that matches your internal workflow.

 The three-stage testing use case involves these separate, sequential environments:

 - Local: code is running only for the developer who is writing it.
-You don’t need to create a separate Local environment for each developer, just one environment where the experiment will run during development.
+You do not need to create a separate Local environment for each developer, just one environment where the experiment will run during development.